Law Enforcement Team

 - be able to address issues such as street drinking, begging and dog fouling

-- promote enhanced enforcement opportunities with the police
+- promote enhanced enforcement opportunities with the Police

 - improve the 2-way exchange of information and intelligence between agencies.

-- Why are there elements of parking mentioned in the job description?
 Will the LET be merging with civil enforcement officers (CEOs)?

 The service will not be doing the work of CEOs and issuing parking tickets.
 The role will be working in areas such as littering from vehicles, blue badge fraud and blue badge misuse.